mjgasior/cracker-app/README.md

 ```

 4. After that, we need to restart the `nginx` service.
 You can achieve this by using one of those methods:

-- Rebooting the Lightsail instance with `aws lightsail reboot-instance --instance-name Cracker-app`
+   1. Rebooting the Lightsail instance with `aws lightsail reboot-instance --instance-name Cracker-app` (this will also install updates for your instance, so it's worth executing from time to time ;) ).
-- Rebooting the container with `docker restart cracker-client`.
+   2. Rebooting the container with `docker restart cracker-client`.
-- Rebooting the `nginx` service inside the Docker container
+   3. Rebooting the `nginx` service inside the Docker container `docker exec cracker-client nginx -s reload`.

 ### Apollo GraphQL Playground: